ireade/InstaChrome/PRIVACY.md

 # Privacy Policy

-- InstaChrome is an entension for the Google Chrome browser that lets you see
+- InstaChrome is an entension for the Google Chrome browser that lets you see the latest Instagram posts from a search term of your choice.

-- The only media that is available is that which is publically availble on Instagram (no private accounts)
+- The only media that is available is that which is publically availble on Instagram (no private accounts).

-- Your personal Instagram information is not collected or stored
+- Your personal Instagram information is not collected or stored.

 - The only information that is stored is your search term, which is stored locally on your browser only.

-If you have any questions, you can contact me at [ire@ireaderinokun.com](mailto:ire@ireaderinokun.com)
+If you have any questions, you can contact me at [ire@ireaderinokun.com](mailto:ire@ireaderinokun.com).